ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.7.2**

+- Fixed Armor Prism yoinking some of Armor Crystal's code in addition to its itemcount.
+	- (after both were enabled and obtained in the same run, latter would give no armor and former would give double).
+- Pulse Monitor no longer spams NREs after placing an Engi turret, and is now AI-blacklisted.
+- Added extra null safety to Percussive Maintenance melee attack handling.

 **1.7.1**

 - Fixed Cardboard Box not moving the healing zone of heal shrines.